gitpoint/git-point/CONTRIBUTING.md

 2. Clone your fork
 3. Make a branch for your feature or bug fix
 4. Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for learning how to get started with building a project with native iOS code (a Mac is required)
 5. The `CLIENT_ID` and `CLIENT_SECRET` in `api/index.js` are for development purposes and do not represent the actual application keys.
-Feel free to use them or use a new set of keys by creating an [OAuth application](https://github.com/settings/applications/new) of your own
+Feel free to use them or use a new set of keys by creating an [OAuth application](https://github.com/settings/applications/new) of your own.
+    - Set the "Authorization callback URL" to `gitpoint://welcome`.
 6. `yarn` to install dependencies
 7. `yarn run link` to link react-native dependencies
 8. Use one of the following commands depending on the target platform: